rently-io/.github/profile/README.md

 Also, Github Dependabots keep track of any outdated or flawed dependacies in the repository and automatically upgrades them if needed.

-This templated is replicated across all repositories.
+This strategy is replicated across all repositories.

 ### Testing